containers/conmon-rs/usage.md

           path: /etc/crio/crio.conf.d/99-conmonrs.conf
 ```

-The same can be done for the `master` role or any other confiured runtime like
+The same can be done for the `master` role or any other configured runtime like
 `crun`.

 ### Using a custom conmonrs version